TechnicPepijn/bootstrap-notification-center/README.md

 # Notification Center for Bootstrap
-Super simple notifications with Bootstrap
+Super simple notifications with Bootstrap.
+At its core, this is a wrapper around Bootstrap alerts that provides an easy way to display them through Javascript.

 # Usage
 Using Notification Center is pretty simple.